Table of Contents

 The Scoville scale measures the heat level of chili peppers based on their capsaicin content.
 Capsaicin is the compound responsible for the burning sensation when you eat spicy food.
 The higher the Scoville rating, the hotter the pepper.

-For reference, bell peppers have a Scoville rating of 0, while the world’s hottest pepper, the Dragon’s Breath, can reach over 1.5 million Scoville units.
-So where does ancho chile stand on this scale?
+For reference, bell peppers have a Scoville rating of 0, while the world's hottest pepper, the Dragon's Breath, can reach over 1.5 million Scoville units.
+Ancho chile falls on the milder end of the spectrum with a Scoville rating between 1,000 and 1,500 units, making it significantly milder than many other popular chiles.

 Why Ancho Chile Matters in the Kitchen